Hagmaier House

 The field station has a full kitchen with a propane-powered 5-burner range with dishes and glasses for about 25 people and eating utensils for more than 25 people.
 The kitchen space easily accommodates food storage and food preparation for large groups.
 The refrigerator is a standard residential size and has a freezer up top.
 The kitchen is well stocked with cookware and cooking utensils, as we have several frying pans, sauce pans, stock pots (two), a large steamer/pasta basket insert, several baking dishes, mixing bowls, and other cookware as well as spatulas, can and bottle openers, veggie peelers, several knives, measuring cups, and more (we even have a whisk!).

 The west office upstairs is a favorite place for visitors to work during writing retreats.
 Visitors to Point Reyes Field Station can place their signed waivers in the top left drawer of this desk.
+This space also has a single bed (not pictured), and can be used as a private room.

 There are two bedrooms downstairs with bunk beds and one bedroom upstairs with a double bed.
 The bunk beds are solid maple and each bunk bed has two 2-drawer dressers underneath the lower bunk for people to store their belongings.
 Each bedroom also has a bookcase for additional storage.
 Each room has windows that open and have portable screen inserts.
 All mattresses have mattress covers.